Meditation

 Meditation plays one part in leading a centred, full, happy and satisfying life.
 Getting the knowledge of what to do and how to live plays another part.
 The third factor is putting the knowledge and the Self-awareness into practise in everyday life.
 No one ‘pillar’ stands alone – all three are needed to achieve the aim.

-In the very first class of the Philosophy Part 1 Course the Awareness Exercise is practised, eternal knowledge is presented and advice is given to put into practise what has been heard.
+In the very first class of the Philosophy Introductory Course the Awareness Exercise is practised, eternal knowledge is presented and advice is given to put into practise what has been heard.

 Meditation is not offered as a standalone course.